Classification of Semigraphical Translators: Introduction

 See~\cite{tridents} for pictures of the surfaces in Theorem~\ref{main-theorem}.

-Theorem~\ref{main-theorem}, minus Assertions (i), (ii), and (iii), is the same as Theorem 34 of~\cite{tridents}, except that the list in Theorem 34 included a sixth item, sometimes called a ``yeti''.
+Theorem~\ref{main-theorem}, minus Assertions (i), (ii), and (iii), is the same as Theorem 34 of~\cite{tridents}, except that the list in Theorem 34 included a sixth item, sometimes referred to as a ``yeti" (or ``abominable flowman").
 In~\cite{tridents}, yetis were conjectured not to exist.
-Asssertions (i), (ii), and (iii) assert that, for the allowed values of the parameters, the indicated surfaces exist and are unique.
+Assertions (i), (ii), and (iii) assert that, for the allowed values of the parameters, the indicated surfaces exist and are unique.
 Existence and uniqueness for the tridents was proved in~\cite{tridents}, and existence and uniqueness for the other surfaces was proved in~\cite{scherk-like}, except that uniqueness of pitchforks and uniqueness of translating helicoids were left as conjectures.
-In this paper, we complete the proof of Theorem~\ref{main-theorem} by proving those three conjectures: uniqueness for pitchforks (\S\ref{pitchfork-section}) and translating helicoids (\S\ref{helicoid-section}), and nonexistence of the yeti (\S\ref{yeti-section}).